darkwlf/whois-cli/README.md

 # whois-cli
-a cli whois script writen with pyhton
+a cli whois script writen with pyhton3.8

 how to use: